jessegoodier/jesse-zsh-profile/README.md

 This repo contains my favorite zsh profile settings.
 It is always a WIP.
 Use at your own risk.

-My goal with sharing it is to help those that want and easy to test zsh shell with auto completion, useful prompt and colorful output with most tasks.
+My goal with sharing it is to help those that want an easy to use zsh shell with auto completion, useful prompt and colorful output for most tasks.

 I work at Kubecost and we use AWS/Azure/GCP every day.
 They each have thier own quirks with installation and completion as you can see in the Dockerfile.